 The low profile design and colors fit into any car.
 With 2 Ohm voice coils and a 300 watt max power handling, this is a powerful option in a smal package.
 The anodized aluminum cone, dustcaps, and spider venting design ensure high performance and durability.

 To top it all off, the 1-year warranty really takes the cake.
+If discreet is more your thing, read our top picks for under seat subwoofers in 2020.

 What to Look for When Buying the Best Shallow Mount Subwoofer